New research finds low risk of Zika virus at Olympics

 Gomes countered that there was evidence to show Zika infection patterns were similar enough to the long-studied dengue virus to create a reliable risk model.

-Research provided to Reuters by WHO also suggested the risk of contracting Zika while at the Olympics was low and the benefit from canceling the games was small.
+Research provided to Reuters by WHO also suggested the risk of contracting Zika while at the Olympics was low and the benefit from cancelling the games was small.

 Alessandro Vespignani - a professor of physics, computer science and health sciences at Northeastern University in Boston - is developing a model that predicts where the virus will spread based on travel patterns to and from places where the virus already is being transmitted.